Josephine Butler (activist): Activism and career

-In 1934, at the age of 14, Butler moved to Washington, DC, lying about her age to secure work as a laundress.
-Butler's husband was a hob carrier.
+In 1934, Butler married Jack Brown at the age of 14, and moved to Washington, DC, lying about her age to secure work as a laundress.
+Butler's husband was a hob carrier in the construction field when they married.
+He later worked his way up to shop steward and was a member of the Laborers Union in D.C.
 Both began organizing laborers in their respective industries, and Butler organized the first black women's laundry workers union.
-Late in the 1930s, Butler heard Paul Robeson and Henry A. Wallace speak.
-Butler described it as "like an awakening of something that was dormant."
+Late in the 1930s, Butler heard Paul Robeson and Henry A. Wallace speak about the fight for racial justice in America.
+Butler described it as "like an awakening of something that was dormant.", deciding to join the fight for progressive social change.

 In the 1940s, Butler worked in government cafeterias and organized cafeteria workers.
-Butler then became a clerk in the United States Veterans Administration.
+Durning the second World War, Butler became a clerk in the United States Veterans Administration.
 However, the VA dismissed Butler in 1949 in a "loyalty" purge.
+This was during an attempt to oust members of the communist party.
+While Butler did not have membership with the Communist Party, she did show support for CIO-affiliated cafeteria workers on the picket line.
 Butler separated from her husband and moved to Bethesda, Maryland.
 Butler later discovered she was blacklisted from further government employment.

+After the landmark case of Brown versus the Board of Education of 1954, Butler became a leading figure in the merge of two public elementary schools.
+Leading the charge, she worked to combine then all-white John Quincy Adams Elementary School and then all-black Thomas P. Morgan Elementary School in 1955.
+This led to the new school being named the Adams-Morgan elementary school.
+As a result of her activism, the surrounding neighborhood also changed its name to the Adams-Morgan neighborhood.